ranjith13119/Spacefarer/README.md

 ![alt text](ReadMeImage/IAS_custom_1.png)
   - User Group Assignment: Assign Users to the required Group using **UserManagement>{User}>Groups>Assign>assign required group from the list**
 ![alt text](ReadMeImage/IAS_custom_1.png)

+---

+### Further Enhancements

+1. **UI Application Improvement:**
+   - The UI application can be developed using **SAP FIORI Elements** instead of custom SAP UI5 code for better maintainability and rapid development.

+2. **User Synchronization:**
+   - Enable **User Sync** between **IAS** and **Cloud Foundry** for shadow user synchronization.
+   - This will automate user management, reducing the need for manual deletion of users once they leave the organization.

+3. **Enhanced Server Logic:**
+   - Improve server-layer logic to allow the admin to dynamically create additional entities such as departments, positions, etc.

+4. **Planet-Specific Admin Persona:**
+   - Implement planet-specific admin personas to manage administrative activities exclusively for their respective planets.